Sculpture Parks: Making Art More Accessible

 Vigeland Sculpture Garden, Oslo, Norway

-Recognised as being the world’s largest sculpture park created by a single artist, Gustav Vigeland single handedly formed an entire world from his hands.
+Vigeland Sculpture Park is recognised as being the world’s largest sculpture park created by a single artist.
+Impressively, Norwegian-born Gustav Vigeland single-handedly formed an entire world from his hands.
+The result is spectacular.

-His prolific sculptures dominate the whole park, and from the steps mounting the human obelisk sculpture, you’ll be met with a unique, encrusted skyline of over 200 sculptures made from granite, wrought iron and bronze.
-Every sculpture creates a new expression and is animated in such an elaborate way that all visitors to the park fail to resist replicating the sculptures themselves.
-It’s park of the fun!
+His prolific sculptures dominate the whole park.
+Two hundred sculptures made from granite, wrought iron, and bronze fill the unique skyline.
+Every sculpture expresses something different and meaningful.
+They are animated in such an elaborate way that all visitors to the park fail to resist replicating the sculptures themselves.
+It’s part of the fun!

 Further reading: Norwegian Sky & Oslo Opera House